 * Research Library: The Arts.

-Once in the ProQuest interface, you can change the database(s) you are searching by clicking on the Change databases link in the breadcrumb trail at the top left of the ProQuest screen.
+Once in the ProQuest platform, you can change the database(s) you are searching by clicking on the Change Databases tab in the top menu.
 All ProQuest databases can be searched individually or in any combination.

 A collection of online streaming videos from Alexander Street Press, covering art history and theory, and architectural and graphic design.
 Part of the wider VAST: Academic Video Online collection.